 Relation to Deconstruction

 As a former student of Derrida, Stiegler’s work emerges in no small part from the concerns, philosophical reference points and poststructuralist orientation of his mentor.
 Tracing a path that develops a quite distinct position to that of Derrida on technology and even articulating a critique of Derrida’s project, Stiegler’s work has been assessed critically on the basis of its relation to that of Derrida by several commentators, more or less sympathetic to his trajectory beyond that of being a pupil of the philosopher of differance and of deconstruction.
+Bennington 1996 and Wills 2006 represent the Derridean critical reception of Stiegler most unequivocally in positioning his work as a significant but unsuccessful effort to circumscribe the pertinence and reformulate Derrida’s concept of difference and his deconstructive practice of interpretation.
+Beardsworth 1996 provides a much more affirmative account of Stiegler as a Derridean thinker whose mobilisation of his mentor’s work holds much promise to reanimate the critical potential of deconstruction.
+Roberts 2005 follows Bennington to an extent but holds that while Stiegler’s work might be deconstructible it is nonetheless a significant development of Derrida’s work on technology and technicity with wide implications for philosophy and media theory.
+Ross 2013 considers Stiegler’s project as a return to and a renovation of deconstruction prosecuted through Stiegler’s critical mobilisation of Simondon’s work on individuation.

 Beardsworth, Richard.
 1996.
 Derrida and the Political.
 London: Routledge.